gbenedetti22/cm_project2025/report/Implementation.md

 #### High Number of Constraints

-The main issue encountered in the implementation of the **Level bundle method** in MATLAB is the uncontrolled growth of the bundle size at each iteration.
+The main issue encountered in the implementation of the **Level bundle method** is the uncontrolled growth of the bundle size at each iteration.

 Every cycle of the algorithm adds new constraints to the system, leading to an **exponential increase in the number of conditions** to be handled.
 This progressive expansion of the bundle has two critical effects: